 1. "This Is Real Life"

-Here it is, the best of the many amazing songs from Nashville.
+Here it is, the best of the many fantastic songs from Nashville.
 And guess who wrote it?
-None other than Maren Morris, with Trey Bruce and Derek Cannavo.
-If there’s any one song that best encapsulates one of the best music tv shows ever, it’s this season three beauty.
-But who knows, maybe new episodes in the sixth and final season will change this list.
+None other than the talented singer and songwriter Maren Morris, with Trey Bruce and Derek Cannavo.
+If there's one song that best encapsulates one of the best music tv shows ever, it's this season three beauty.